Valley Park School District

-Valley Park School District is a K-12 Public School District serving Valley Park, Missouri and the village of Twin Oaks.
+Valley Park School District is a K-12 Public School District in St. Louis County, Missouri.
+It includes the majority of Valley Park, the majority of the village of Twin Oaks, and a portion of Manchester.

 History

 VPSD started in 1882 with the founding of Hill School, the district's first elementary school, This school was located several blocks north of the present campus and was closed by 1931.
 Benton school was the second school to open in 1908, named after Thomas Hart Benton but later closed in 1954.
 Valley Park High School opened its doors on September 6, 1932 and continues to be the only operating public high school in Valley Park.
 VPSD currently encomposes 4.6 sqmi.

 About

 The Valley Park School District is a rather small, but growing district.
 The early childhood development center, elementary, middle, and high school are all on one campus.
 It became the nucleus of the present school district campus.